MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-AfterWords would have a tag system for the instance search on the mourner sides.
+AfterWords would have a tag system for the instance search on the mourner side.
 The aim of this system is to help users to find their instances more quickly.

 The tags will be the following: